-2. Picking Up the Bride's Tab
+2. Picking up the Bride's Tab

 In addition to paying for the planning of the pre-wedding parties, you'll also be asked to pay for the bride at these events.
-Whether it's her dinner and drinks or hotel room for the bachelorette party or even her expenses for the bridal shower, you may be asked to split the bride's personal tab before the wedding.
+Whether it's her dinner and drinks or her hotel room for the bachelorette party, or even her expenses for the bridal shower, you may be asked to split the bride's personal tab before the wedding.

 3. Putting on the Dress to Impress

-Even though the bridesmaid dress may not be the dress of your dreams or even one that you had any say in picking out, you'll be asked to shell out the cash to buy the dress.
+Even though the bridesmaid dress may not be the dress of your dreams—or even one that you had any say in picking out—you'll be asked to shell out the cash to buy the dress.
 You'll also need to pay for any and all alterations and undergarments needed for the dress, so expect this bill to be a bit high.

 4. Showing Your Congratulations to the Happy Couple

 You'll spend quite a few bucks on your bridesmaid role, but you'll also spend a little bit more on gifts for the couple.
-As a bridesmaid, you may feel the need to buy an engagement, bridal shower, bachelorette party, honeymoon and wedding gift for the couple.
-Spending money on all these gifts may break your bank, so go easy on the amount and kinds of gifts you decide to give throughout the wedding process.
+As a bridesmaid, you may feel the need to buy an engagement, bridal shower, bachelorette party, honeymoon, and wedding gift for the couple.
+Spending money on all these gifts may break the bank, so go easy on the amount and kinds of gifts you decide to give throughout the wedding process.